-Until these writers each have their own book (my poetic friend Susan Cowger is one of those whose work is included in Stranger; her book “A Slender Warble” releases Spring of 2020), you can find this poetic gathering and enjoy all ten.
+Until these writers each have their own books, you can find this poetic gathering and enjoy all ten.
 The selections are rich and varied, as each writer renders from their own perspective a fuller vision of what God’s kingdom looks like.
 By turns amusing, descriptive, thoughtful and downright take-your-breath-away, we are handed a lens to view a particular version of faith experience as they see it.

-This offering of each writer’s ‘walking around life’ includes poems about wildfires, the gift of children, taking communion, the depth of pregnancy loss, the Polar Vortex, learning the Lord’s prayer, a noisy crow’s message in the LA suburbs and much more.
+This offering of each writer’s ‘walking around life’ (as Eugene Peterson has phrased it) includes poems about wildfires, the gift of children, taking communion, the depth of pregnancy loss, the Polar Vortex, learning the Lord’s prayer, a noisy crow’s message in the LA suburbs and much more.

 (And for my readers who often tell me they don’t “get” poetry, I hope you’ll consider giving it a go.)

 Here is some of what these ten kingdom writers see when they are walking around.
 And, since it is nearly impossible to choose a favorite, as I have so many poems circled and highlighted, I will give you two.

 The only physical theories we accept are the beautiful ones. -Albert Einstein